Research Participation Opportunities for our People

 - Who are 18-75 years of age

-- Who has a home computer or phone with internet access
+- Who have access to a computer or phone with internet access, and

-- Plans to be available for the next 3 months
+- Who plan to be available at least for the next 3 months

 What is required?

 - Questionnaires when you join and then every week (online)

 - Report when (if) you are tested for COVID-19 and submit a swab to the study the same day

 - Report when (if) you are vaccinated against COVID-19